kerriegeil/NMSU-USDA-ARS-AI-Workshops/setup.md

 **1) Install Anaconda**

-  Follow the instructions for downloading and installing Anaconda (for an individual) at [https://docs.anaconda.com/anaconda/install/windows/](https://docs.anaconda.com/anaconda/install/windows/).
+  If you don't already have Anaconda installed, follow the instructions for downloading and installing it (for an individual) at [https://docs.anaconda.com/anaconda/install/windows/](https://docs.anaconda.com/anaconda/install/windows/).

-**2) build the workshop Conda environment**
+**2) Build the workshop Conda environment**

   From the Windows search bar type "anaconda" and select the Anaconda Powershell Prompt.
 At the prompt type: